flipt-io/flipt/README.md

 See [LICENSE](LICENSE).

-## Sponsors

-If you use Flipt at your company, please consider [becoming a sponsor](https://github.com/sponsors/markphelps) today.

 ## Community

-For help and discussion around Flipt, feature flag best practices, and more, join us on [Discord](https://discord.gg/kRhEqG2TEZ).
+For help and discussion around Flipt, feature flag best practices, and more, join us on [Discord](https://www.flipt.io/discord).

 ## Feedback